cebsmind/Movie_Recommender/README.md

 ```

 ## 4. Recommend Movies
-After successfully vectorizing our data, the next exciting step is movie recommendations, facilitated by **cosine similarity**.
+After successfully vectorizing our data, the next exciting step is movie recommendations, done by **cosine similarity**.

 ###  Understanding Cosine Similarity
 Cosine similarity quantifies the cosine of the angle between two vectors.
 In the realm of word embeddings, these vectors encapsulate the semantic meaning of words in a multi-dimensional space.
 The metric ranges from -1 to 1, with 1 denoting identical vectors, 0 implying no similarity, and -1 indicating opposite vectors.